code-dot-org/code-dot-org/cookbooks/cdo-varnish/README.md

 See `test/cookbooks/varnish_test/README.md` for more details.

-To test the cookbook, first make sure Docker is installed and running locally, then run:
+To test the cookbook, first make sure Docker is installed and running locally, run `bundle install` to install `test-kitchen` and dependencies, then run:
-- `chef exec kitchen create` to create the machine image
+- `bundle exec kitchen create` to create the machine image
-- `chef exec kitchen converge` to install Chef and converge the cookbook in the platform environment
+- `bundle exec kitchen converge` to install Chef and converge the cookbook in the platform environment
-- `chef exec kitchen verify` to run the integration test suite
+- `bundle exec kitchen verify` to run the integration test suite